Tag: evil

 Sin is “merely” an aspect of who we are.
 It is a big one.
 It is still only an aspect.

 Flesh, in and of itself, is not evil.
-In fact, were we to take that perspective, the rest of Paul’s writings would be pointless.
+In fact, were we to take that , the of Paul’s writings would be pointless.
 When Paul speaks of flesh, he speaks of the “way of the flesh”.
 The “way of the flesh” and flesh (our bodies) are not inherently the same.
-Confusing these two continue to be an issue in the .
+Confusing these two continue to be an issue in the church.

 The opposite of the “way of the flesh” is the “way of the Spirit”.
 That’s readily apparent from Paul’s words, yet still, the concept of the flesh being tied to our body rather than the sinful ways of the world creates its own issues.